drtchops/asl/README.md

 - Resident Evil 4 (by LetsGetPitted)
 - Rot Gut
 - The Elder Scrolls: Anthology
-- The Elder Scrolls III: Morrowind (by Fatalis and me)
+- The Elder Scrolls III: Morrowind (by Sychotix, Fatalis, and me)
 - The Elder Scrolls IV: Oblivion (by TheFuncanon and me)
-- Shadow Warrior 2
+- Shadow Warrior 2 (by Tsiggie, marysiamzawka, and me)
 - Titanfall 2
 - Wolfenstein: The New Order
 - Wolfenstein: The Old Blood